-Dental implants in Mexico also costs two times less than in the U.S.
+Dental implants in Mexico also cost half as much as in the U.S.

 In some instances, a medical evacuation may be necessary.
 If not already covered by your insurance, expect to pay US$25,000 and up to US$60,000 to be flown back to the U.S. or Canada for treatment.

 Healthcare is a basic necessity that is important to figure out in any country you move to.

 Mexico has an extensive public healthcare network through the INSABI and IMSS programs.
 Despite this, many expats choose to pay for private insurance to cut down on wait times.

 Whether you decide to go the public or private route is completely up to your own personal preferences.

 However, whatever you choose, you can rest assured that Mexico has a myriad of amazing doctors and great facilities.
 They can take care of you when you most need it.